godtierstorytelling-ctrl/god-tier-story-spark-app-portfolio/README.md

 💡 A modular system for turning ideas into stories.
 🔐 Private source code available by request.

-# god-Tier Story Spark!
-The App

-Story Spark: An AI-powered writing and story ideation tool built with Next.js, React, Vercel, and the OpenAI API.
-Public portfolio version — private source code available upon request.
 --
-## 🌟 god-Tier Story Spark App
+## 🌟 Welcome to the god-Tier Story Spark App GitHub!
-AI-Powered Story Ideation App (Portfolio Version)

 This is the public-facing portfolio repository for Story Spark, a web application designed to help writers generate ideas, loglines, heroes, worlds, and story structures using Next.js, React, and the OpenAI API.